 480-30-246 Sanctions for operating without a valid certificate.

-(1) Operating without a certificate.
+(1) Operating without a certificate – auto transportation companies.

 (a) If a representative of the commission or other law enforcement agency observes a company operating as a passenger transportation company without a certificate from the commission, that company is subject to a gross misdemeanor citation, for which the company must appear in court.